BLOG

 This transition is terrifying.
 It means allowing a campaign to go out that is only 90% as good as what the founder would have written, in exchange for it going out today instead of next week.
 It means accepting that speed and volume are quality metrics in their own right.

 This is where the Fractional CMO becomes the bridge.
-A Fractional CMO does not just “do marketing”; they extract the founder’s tribal knowledge and codify it into a governance structure.
-They built the “decision rights” framework, which allows the internal team to move quickly without compromising the brand.
+A Fractional CMO does not just “do marketing”.
+They extract the founder’s tribal knowledge and codify it into a governance structure.
+They built the “decision rights”.
+Framework, which allows the internal team to move quickly without compromising the brand.

-The Fractional CMO acts as a “context proxy.”
+The Fractional CMO acts as a “context proxy.”.
 They have the seniority to debate the founder, extract the strategic intent, and then translate that into clear directives for the execution team.
 They clear the approval queue not by working faster, but by removing the need for the founder to see 80% of the work.

 Blind Scenario: The Friday Night Bottleneck

 Diagnosis: The marketing team was demoralized.
-Their “work in progress” (WIP) list was massive, but their “shipped” list was tiny.
-Data analysis showed that the average time from “draft complete” to “published” was 14 days.
+Their “work in progress” (WIP) list was massive, but their “shipped”.
+List was tiny.
+Data analysis showed that the average time from “draft complete”.
+To “published”.
+Was 14 days.
 The delay was entirely due to the founder’s calendar.
 The founder was reviewing blog posts on Friday nights at 11 PM, rewriting headlines and nitpicking stock photos.
-The “Founder-as-Router” dynamic was strangling the company.
+The “Founder-as-Router”.
+Dynamic was strangling the company.

-Intervention: We installed a “Governance Protocol.”
+Intervention: Organizations installed a “Governance Protocol.”

 • The Weekly Review: Founder interaction was limited to a single 60-minute strategic review on Mondays.
 If it wasn’t in the Monday deck, it didn’t get reviewed.

 Directional Outcome: The first two weeks were uncomfortable.
-The founder felt “out of the loop.”
+The founder felt “out of the loop.”.
 However, by week four, shipping velocity increased by 300%.
 The team, empowered by clear guidelines, stepped up its quality.
 Lead volume grew by 40% in the following quarter, primarily due to a threefold increase in the volume of market-facing experiments.
 The founder regained 10 hours a week of executive bandwidth.

 Why Strategy Dies in the Inbox